Healthy Pesto Pasta With Vegetables

-For a taste of summer, Pesto and Vegetable Orzo is a simple, healthy dish with pesto, spinach, green beans and tomatoes.
-Packed with flavour and ready in 20 minutes.
+Pesto pasta with vegetables is a simple, healthy side or main dish made with pasta, pesto, spinach, green beans and tomatoes.
+Packed with flavor and ready in 20 minutes.

 Needless to say, you can choose your preferred veggies.
-For example, instead of baby spinach, try baby kale.
-Instead of green beans, try small broccoli or cauliflower florets or even chopped asparagus.
-(If you do, cut the cooking time by a couple of minutes).
-In other words, the recipe is versatile.
-And it’s really quick to make even if you choose to make your own pesto.
+The recipe is versatile and it’s quick to make even if you choose to make your own pesto.

 Tailor to your Taste